 Even the Pacific, most air combat missions were launched from land bases.
 Experts agree that if Japan had focused production on land-based aircraft and submarines rather than large warships, the war may have resulted in a stalemate.
 For example, tremendous resources were devoted to the three massive Yamato class battleships.
 Admirals feared committing them to any serious naval engagement knowing the embarrassment should one be sunk, as will be the case with current American super-carriers.
 When forced to deploy toward the end of the war, all three super-battleships were quickly sunk by torpedoes from submarines and aircraft.

 Remember that all this occurred before torpedoes and bombs had guidance systems!
 Japanese kamikaze attacks were the first guided attacks on ships.
-These were older aircraft were flown by new pilots with no experience and 81% were shot down or crashed at sea.
+These older aircraft were flown by new pilots with no experience and 81% were shot down or crashed at sea.
 Yet these attacks killed more American sailors than kamikaze pilots, sunk 47 ships and damaged 365 others.
 This tactic may not be dead.
 A nation may send a dozen old supersonic fighter-bombers flying mach near sea-level toward an American carrier, loaded with dumb bombs and blazing away with 20mm gatling guns.
 These need not even be suicide missions if pilots eject prior to impact.

 Hunting Down Threats